Skip to main content

 top_indices = sorted(valid_indices, key=lambda i: importance_scores[i], reverse=True)[:num_to_keep]

-top_indices.sort() # Keep original order
+top_indices.sort() # Critical: Keep original chronological word order!

 compressed_text = tokenizer.convert_tokens_to_string([tokens[i] for i in top_indices])